AI in Web Design: The Complete 2025 Guide to Revolutionizing Webflow Development

 The culprit: your images.
 They’re too large, dragging down your load times.
 Choosing the wrong image format can have this exact effect, frustrating users and hurting your SEO.

-With so many options—JPG, PNG, WEBP, AVIF—how do you know which is right?
+With so many options like JPG, PNG, WEBP, and AVIF, how do you know which is right?

 In this post, we’ll help you unpack the best image format for your site, ensuring it looks amazing and loads quickly.
 Let’s dive in!